Pink Day Planning Guide

 1. Set a date for your event.

 June is the perfect time for your Pink Day.
 Most garden centers have found this works well for several reasons: Invincibelle Spirit II hydrangea is in bloom, customers are still thinking about gardening, and plant inventories are still fresh and attractive.
 A June date allows you to promote your event from spring’s first pansy sales, giving customers a reason to come back!
-So while weekends in June and July are an optimal choice, it can be any time.
+So, while weekends in June and July are an optimal choice, it can be any time.

 2. Let us know you’re hosting a Pink Day so we can help you start promoting your event.